 That's all there is to it!
 Nearby Sharing is a handy feature that makes it quick and easy to share files with nearby devices without hassle.
 If your Nearby Share is not working, click the links to fix the error.

 Are you running an old Windows version?
 Get more details to transfer files from PC to PC over WiFi on Windows 7.

 Ethernet cables are one of the most popular ways to transfer files and folders between computers.
-It is swift and inexpensive, and they are widely available to quickly transfer large amounts of data.
+It is swift and inexpensive, and they are widely available to transfer large amounts of files quickly.
 Ethernet cables are also very durable and can withstand a lot of wear and tear.

 - Ethernet cable can only share one folder each time.

 Phrase 1.
-Prepare a Cat5 LAN cable (you can buy it from Amazon.) and connect both PC to a LAN cable.
+Prepare a Cat5 LAN cable (you can buy it from Amazon.) and connect both PCs to a LAN cable.

 Phrase 2.
 Change Sharing settings on both PCs.

 Step 1.
 Search and open Control Panel and set sharing settings.
 Click "Save changes" to keep it.